NakedFerret/NakedFerret.github.io/_posts/2014-01-31-a-quick-introduction-to-firefox-os-for-developers.md

 ---
 layout: post
-title:  "A Quick Introduction to Firefox OS for Developers"
+title:  "A Quick Intro to Firefox OS for Devs"
 date:   2014-01-31 11:39:00
 permalink: /blog/2/
 ---